Tuesday, 30 May, 2023

 Creating Thrummed Accessories (Knitting)

 Thrumming is a knitting technique from Newfoundland that incorporates pieces of unspun sheep’s wool into an accessory like hats, mittens, or slippers to create a warm, soft lining.
 Thrummed socks and slippers are excellent indoor footwear for winters on the West Coast, despite our warmer winters, and thrummed accessories make excellent gifts for people in less temperate climates.
-In this half-day class, you will knit a thrummed wrist-warmer to learn the basics of this technique, and be able to apply the concepts to any other accessory you desire.
+In this half-day class, you will begin a thrummed mitten to learn the basics of this technique, and be able to apply the concepts to any other accessory you desire.
 Length: 3 hours